Khemu1/nasa_porject/readme.md

 # Space Launch System

 ## Overview
 The **Space Launch System** is a full-stack application that manages upcoming space launches and planetary data.
 It allows users to view, add, and abort launches while maintaining a list of habitable exoplanets using NASA Exoplanet Archive.
+Additionally, it integrates the SpaceX API to display a list of completed SpaceX launch missions.

 ## Features
 - **Exoplanet Database**: Fetches and filters habitable exoplanets from a dataset.